Edward Palanker: Education

-Mr. Palanker graduated from The Manhattan School of Music and attended the Mannes College of Music.
+Palanker graduated from The Manhattan School of Music in 1962.
+He also attended the Mannes College of Music.
 His principal clarinet teachers where Leon Russianoff and Eric Simon and he studied bass clarinet with Joe Allard.
 Other instructors included Earl Bates, Robert Marcellus, Anthony Gigliotti and Bernard Portnoy.

 Performance career

-Mr. Palanker performed in over two hundred concerts as the Principal Clarinetist of The Eastern Music Festival Philharmonic in Greensboro, North Carolina for 25 years, where he also performed all of the standard clarinet concertos and chamber music repertoire.
+Palanker performed in over two hundred concerts as the Principal Clarinetist of The Eastern Music Festival Philharmonic in Greensboro, North Carolina for 25 years, where he also performed all of the standard clarinet concertos and chamber music repertoire.
 He was the clarinetist and bass clarinetist with the Baltimore Symphony Orchestra Retired in 2014.
 He also performed regularly on the Music by Candlelight Series, the BSO Chamber Music series, and was the principal clarinetist with the Choral Arts Society of Baltimore.

 Previously, he was a member of the Atlantic Symphony Orchestra in Halifax, Nova Scotia, The Kinhaven Music Festival in Vermont, and The Theater Chamber Players in Washington, D.C.

 Mr. Palanker has recorded the complete solo clarinet works of Theldon Myers as well as other solo and ensemble music in the 70s and 80s.
 He has performed on many of the BSO recordings.